Five actions to fire-up digital transformation

 - Drawing on our experience advising companies on this journey we have identified five key actions to kick-start the process.

 - From adopting a business lens through to building an enabling structure, this article will help you take the steps to digital success.

 Today, Indian executives are increasingly concerned about the implications of digital for their business but are struggling to gain the necessary traction to move toward true digital transformation.

-In our conversations with over seventy-five Indian business leaders in the last year, we have found that digital initiatives are being undertaken in some business functions and specific technologies are getting implemented.
+In our conversations with over seventy-five Indian business leaders in the past year, we have found that digital initiatives are being undertaken in some business functions, where specific technologies are getting implemented.
 However, this piecemeal approach to digital means most initiatives sputter and stall without generating much forward momentum.

 1. Look at digital through a business lens

 When we begin the digital conversation with business executives, we often find that they are looking at the issue through either a functional or technology lens.
 This means that they see digital through its application in particular functional silos or in terms of the different software or hardware solutions they are currently considering.
 However, both these lenses give only a blinkered view of digital, missing the broad impact it is having on their business.
 As a result, companies tend to pursue only fragmented and partial digital initiatives.

 By replacing the functional or technology lens with a business lens, companies can begin to visualise digital's full implications for their business and start asking the critical strategic questions.
 Once the power of this perspective has been understood, we have found that leaders quickly shift from discussing which software solution to implement next, and instead start asking how digital might impact their firm's strategy and business model.